robenkleene/design-references/houdini/houdini-cameras.md

 - To view through a camera, use the camera menu in the upper left of the viewport.

+## Frustum

+The Camera Frustum can be seen for a selected camera with the `Show Handle` viewport button (or by hitting `↩` when the viewport has focus).

 ## New Camera

 - Create a camera by clicking the "New Camera" in the camera pull-down menu in the upper right of the viewport.